KanikaDawar/sys6018-final-project/README.md

 ### Hypotheses
 ● We anticipate that factors such as usage of safety equipment, drunk driving, seasonality and light conditions are the most common factors contributing to increased fatality rates.
-● Data mining methods such as Decision Trees (Random Forest) will produce a better classification accuracy compared to K-Nearest Neighbors and Support Vector Machine when applied to the data to predict accident severity.
+<br />● Data mining methods such as Decision Trees (Random Forest) will produce a better classification
+accuracy compared to K-Nearest Neighbors and Support Vector Machine when applied to the data to predict accident severity.
-● Adding a seasonality factor to the model developed for monthly fatality will help explain peaks in fatalities and better outlier detection.
+<br />● Adding a seasonality factor to the model developed for monthly fatality will help explain peaks in
+fatalities and better outlier detection.

 ### Data
 ● FARS - Reporting system by the NHTSA for fatal accidents - now provided for public use in the form of CSV files and SAS database with additional information about specific environment variables.
-● Bias in the data: Data might not accurately represent all crashes, another layer of non-fatal accidents would have given more ground threshold in terms of the importance of factors and severity of an accident.
+<br />● Bias in the data: Data might not accurately represent all crashes, another layer of non-fatal accidents
+would have given more ground threshold in terms of the importance of factors and severity of an accident.
 The lack of familiarity and understanding with the reporting system might have lead to unintentional human errors (missing data, incomprehensible values, duplication, etc.).